elenderg/PAL-1000/instruções de compilação.md

 `Resolve the parameter.`

-`If the parameter is duplicated in the parameters, abort with "_Dude, you already have a parameter called '_" then the parameter's name then "_'._" and the parameter's locus; exit.`
+`If the parameter is duplicated in the parameters, abort with "Dude, you already have a parameter called '_" then the parameter's name then "_'._" and the parameter's locus; exit.`

 `Add a monikette to the monikettes given the parameter's type.`